gearman/gearman.github.io/protocol/index.md

     - NULL byte terminated unique ID.
     - Opaque data that is given to the function as an argument.

+JOB_ASSIGN_ALL

+    This is given in response to a GRAB_JOB_ALL request and acts just like JOB_ASSIGN_UNIQ but with the reducer returned.

+    Arguments:
+    - NULL byte terminated job handle.
+    - NULL byte terminated function name.
+    - NULL byte terminated unique ID.
+    - NULL byte terminated reducer.
+    - Opaque data that is given to the function as an argument.

 Administrative Protocol
 -----------------------